sandflow/otio-core-specification/src/main/md/otio-core.md

 ## Introduction (informative)

-This document specifies the core OTIO data model, as illustrated below.
+This document specifies the core OTIO data model, which is summarized below.

 ```puml
 @startuml